interpretml/TalkToEBM/README.md

 > >
 >    Upper Bounds (95%-Confidence Interval): {"(0.0, 36.5)": 0.966, "(36.5, 117.5)": 0.374, ..., "(3978.0, 18572.0)": -4.877}

-Given the textual representation of the graph, you can start to write your own prompts.
-Usually, the first prompt will ask the LLM to describe the graph.
+Given a graph's textual representation, we can embed it in a prompt.
+The function ``describe_graph'' provides a simple prompt template that can be used as a first step to build more complex prompts.

 ```python
 t2ebm.prompts.describe_graph(graph_as_text,